 Bedding and Toiletries

-Please plan to bring toiletries, towels, and bedding.
+Please plan to bring toiletries, towels, and bedding (including bedsheets, blankets or sleeping bags, and pillows).
 Most of the beds are twin or full.
-You will probably want either warm blankets or sleeping bags, as nights can be cool.
+Many experienced campers find that it is easier to use multiple flat sheets, rather than fitted sheets, as flat sheets can be used on whatever size mattress you find in your cabin.
+You will probably want either warm blankets or sleeping bags, as nights can be cool even later in the middle of summer.

 Medications (including supplements)